maciejjan/chesstools/README.md

   draws it,
 - **makemoves** reads moves and outputs the resulting position (also checking whether the moves are valid),
+- **pgnindex** annotates PGN files by adding the position in FEN notation after every move, so that they can be searched e.g. by grep(1) or awk(1),
 - **pgnvi** is a curses-based editor for PGN files, allowing for browsing, searching, commenting and writing games.
 A more elaborate description is given below.